 BCM is a student-led Christian organization that seeks to connect students to God.
 The Baptist Student Center is located at 303 Griffin Blvd. in Farmville.
-Weekly programs which begin with dinner and end with worship take place there on Thursday nights.
+Weekly programs which begin with dinner and end with worship take place there on Tuesdays at 6:30pm.
 Weekly small group Bible studies take place on both Hampden-Sydney and Longwood campuses.
 Other activities include retreats, mission trips, campus outreach, community service and various social gatherings.

 CATHOLIC CAMPUS MINISTRY

 The purpose of the Catholic Campus Ministry shall be to unite young adult Catholic/Christians in fellowship within the context of the campuses of Longwood University and Hampden-Sydney College; provide opportunities to explore topics related to Catholic faith, student life, and adult transition in a social atmosphere for spiritual growth; and establish a Catholic presence in the Farmville community.
 CCM is open to all students on both campuses of Longwood University and Hampden-Sydney College.